ArtisanMobile/devdocs/_posts/user-guide/2014-06-10-campaign-create-push.md

 <img src="/images/screens/campaign-compose-message-900x320.png" height="320" width="900" class="border-full" alt="Composing a push notification in Artisan." />

+If you wish to compose multiple variations of this push campaign as part of an A/B test, see [A/B Testing Campaigns]({% post_url 2013-10-24-campaign-ab-testing %}).

 <div id="push-notification-size"></div>

 ### Push Notification Size (iOS Only)